JaimeGoB/Clustering_101_Plantes_Dataset/README.md

 <img src="https://github.com/JaimeGoB/Clustering_101_Plantes_Dataset/blob/main/data/hmeans.png" length = 1000 width="600"/>

+Since cluster 3 there is only observations the means will be the values for observation 74.

 #### Observations in 3 Different Clusters
 clusters_hierarchical
 | 1 | 2 | 3|
 --- | ---| ---|
 38 | 62 | 1

+Most observations are in cluster 2 followed by 1 and cluster 3 only has one observation.

 #### Visualizing 3 Different Clusters